 There are hotels and Tibetan restaurants on the main street next to Labrang Monastery.
 You can taste the Tibetan food at a family eatery or try out the mouth-watering yogurt in any store.
 The entire region is known for its delicious pudding-like yogurt.

 Labrang Monastery’s long corridor of prayer wheels is also a rarity.
 As a pilgrimage ceremony of Tibetan Buddhists, circling the temple clockwise along the prayer wheels can be used to accumulate merits.
 The length of the layout of the wheels is approximately 4 kilometers.
 3-4 hours should be allocated to the Monastery, including temple visitations.

 As one of the largest Tibetan schools in the world, the Monastery is home to over 3,000 monks who study here.
 The collective chanting in the temple at 18:00 o’clock contributes to a peaceful ambiance unlike any other.
 Through the form of question and answer, the debaters gain a more accurate understanding of the Buddhist scriptures.

 In the morning, many local Tibetans will pay respect to the temple.
 To experience the Monastery through the eyes of a local, you may wish to get up early.

 For those who’d like to explore the grounds with a guide, head towards the Visitor’s Center.
 There are small group tours after 14:00 with a rate of CNY 40.

 Tips and Advice

-1. Respect the beliefs and customs of ethnic minorities in the area.
+1. Respect the beliefs and customs of Tibetan Buddhism and ethnic minorities in the area.
 Before entering the temple hall, remove your hat.
 Don’t swear inside the temple or point your finger directly at the Buddha statues.
 In addition, please don’t take photos inside the temples.